 I have found a possible birth Certificate for the birth of Francis in 1917, (Flintshire (Mold) HAW/22A/48), again this would have to be purchased to confirm/deny.

-So we now get back to the 1939 Register which was taken on the 29th September 1939, the war having started on the 3rd of that month.
+So, we now get back to the 1939 Register which was taken on the 29th of September 1939, the war having started on the 3rd of that month.
 Francis was still at home.

-The National Register shows George H. Lloyd was born on the 29th July 1873 and was a Warehouse Assistant, his wife Ann Lloyd had been born on the 5th December 1876 and Francis Lloyd had been born on the 25th June 1917 and was a Tobacconist Salesman – Van, and was Single.
+The National Register shows George H. Lloyd was born on the 29th of July 1873 and was a Warehouse Assistant, his wife Ann Lloyd had been born on the5th of December 1876 and Francis Lloyd had been born on the 25th of June 1917 and was a Tobacconist Salesman – Van, he was Single.
 They were all living at 77, Alexander Street, Shotton.

-I have the Casualty Form 1740 page 21 and this tells us that Francis was accidentally killed on the 10th April 1945 and that he was in the Royal Signals (8 Spec.
+I have the Casualty Form 1740 page 21, and this tells us that Francis was accidently killed on the 10th of April 1945 and that he was in the Royal Signals (8 Spec.
 Command Unit).

-I thought that he was in a Special Unit and asked that question, on http://ww2talk.com/index.php?threads/accidental-death-10th-april-1945.73429/ I asked what Francis might have been doing in the war effort, here is excerpts of their replies, for which I am very grateful:-
+I thought that he was in a Special Unit and asked that question, on http://ww2talk.com/index.php?threads/accidental-death-10th-april-1945.73429/ here are excerpts of their replies, for which I am very grateful:-

 On the CWGC Concentration Report Form of the burials it appears that they were all brought from the American Cemetery at Champigneul-Champagne.
 He is listed as SHAEF – Supreme Headquarters Allied Forces Europe so was probably alongside US staff.
-Francis died on the 11th April 1945 and was probably buried around that date, but was reburied on the 11th May 1945.
+Francis died on the 11th of April 1945 and was probably buried around that date but was reburied on the 11th of May 1945.